Promoting Concept Of `Green Entrepreneurship Stressed To Combat Climate Change Damages - UrduPoint

 Promoting Concept Of `Green Entrepreneurship' Stressed To Combat Climate Change Damages

-While realizing climate change as harsh reality badly impacting life on planet earth, there is dire need of promoting the concept of `Green Entrepreneurship' to combat the menace through diverting attention of enterprises towards social profit along with economic gains

-PESHAWAR, (UrduPoint / Pakistan Point News - 4th Feb, 2023 ) :While realizing climate change as harsh reality badly impacting life on planet earth, there is dire need of promoting the concept of `Green Entrepreneurship' to combat the menace through diverting attention of enterprises towards social profit along with economic gains.
+PESHAWAR, (UrduPoint / Pakistan Point News - 5th Feb, 2023 ) :While realizing climate change as a harsh reality badly impacting life on planet earth, there is a dire need of promoting the concept of 'Green Entrepreneurship' to combat the menace through diverting attention of enterprises towards social profit along with economic gains.

 IoU is holding on regular basis different events including workshops, webinars, podcast and journalists fellowship programme to create awareness in society about adoption of modern practices aimed at protection of environment and achievement of sustainable development goals.